AICP’s 23rd Annual Conference

-We welcomed back our ever popular “View from the Top” on Monday morning.
+We presented the ever popular “View from the Top” on Monday morning.
 A panel of former and current Insurance Department Commissioners and other regulatory leadership provided back-to-back sessions, one for P&C and one for L&H, to address pertinent issues in today’s insurance marketplace and regulatory environment.
-We also brought back our regulator/industry one-on-ones to provide opportunities for members in our industry and regulatory communities to get together and discuss relevant issues.
+In conjunction with these sessions, we offered Compliance Connections, also geared toward product line specialties.
+These networking events were introduced last year and have proven to be very popular with attendees looking to expand their professional and personal contacts.

 Wednesday continued with seminars, and our attendee count for Wednesday was very high given that some folks had scheduled return flights on that day.